River Place Group Practice

 - Drop in a prescription request slip to reception via the postbox outside the surgery and please write on the form the pharmacy you would like to collect your prescription from.

 - If you run short of medication unexpectedly, your regular Pharmacist may be able to help you pending a repeat prescription being ordered in the normal way.
-So please speak to them first before requesting an Urgent prescription which is possible via the reception team.
+So please speak to them first before requesting an Urgent prescription which is possible via the Care Navigator Team.

 Help Us to Help You